1945 Nebraska Cornhuskers football team: Iowa

 Iowa arrived in Lincoln fresh off of an upset 20–19 victory over Minnesota, the very team that scored more on Nebraska than any other team in Cornhusker history just seven weeks prior.
-It looked like it might be a long day for Nebraska when Iowa received the opening kickoff and returned it for a touchdown.
+Iowa received the opening kickoff and returned it for a touchdown.
 On Nebraska's next possession, however, the game was tied up soon enough at 6–6.
 The squads held each other off until after the half when Nebraska was stalled and readied for a field goal attempt.
 The kick was no good, but a Hawkeye offside penalty on the attempt handed Nebraska a first down, which the Cornhuskers ultimately converted into a touchdown, and Iowa never recovered from the shift in fortunes.
 Iowa's win streak against Nebraska was ended at three, and the Cornhuskers improved to 21–10–3 in the series.